Undergraduate Academic Regulations

 Students who need to take a math course at CSU must complete the CSU Math Placement Test.
-Students who take the Compass Math Test for Learning Support successfully exit CSU Learning Support math (or its equivalent), achieve a sufficient Math Readiness Score, or transfer appropriate math credits are exempted from this requirement.
-Students can register to take the placement test by contacting the CSU Testing Center at 706-507-8020 to schedule an appointment.
+Students who take the Compass Math Test for Learning Support successfully exit CSU Learning Support math (or its equivalent), achieve a sufficient Math Readiness Score, or transfer appropriate math credits might be exempted from this requirement.
+Students can register to take the placement test by doing one of the following:

 The Math Readiness Score is calculated as follows: